-- Finally, after you start the car, back the car to the end of the driveway and stop—do this two or three times in a row, always letting the pet out after you return.
-If the puppy whines, paces or shows stress, you may be moving too fast for him.
+- Finally, after you start the car, back the car to the end of the driveway and stop.
+Do this two or three times in a row, always letting the pet out after you return.
+If the puppy whines, paces, or shows stress, you may be moving too fast for it.
 The process takes a while, but it works.

 - Continue increasing the car-time by increments—a trip around the block and then home, then a trip to the nearest fun place like the park before returning home.
 Go somewhere you know your dog will enjoy—get him a snack from the nearest pet store or a doggy treat from the tellers at the bank.
 Make every car trip upbeat and positive so the experience makes the dog look forward to the next trip.